metabase/metabase/docs/questions/sharing/visualizations/gauge.md

 ![Gauge format options](../../images/gauge-format.png)

-In particular, "Multiply by a number" option will be applied to the range boundaries, so if you want to show a range from 2000 to 4000 on the chart, and you use "Multiply by a number: 1000", then the underlying range should be from 2 to 3.
+In particular, the gauge chart will apply the "Multiply by a number" option to the range boundaries.
+So if you want to show a range from 2000 to 4000 on the chart, you can set "Multiply by a number: 1000", then set the underlying range to be from 2 to 4.

-Selecting “Style: Percent” in format options will only change how the result of the query is formatted: for example, `17` will be formatted as `1700%`.
-If you instead want to display the query result as a percentage of the total range of the chart, you’ll need to calculate that percentage in your query.
-For example, to display the count of orders as a percentage of 20, use custom expressions to return “Count of orders divided by 20”, and format the result as a percentage.
+Selecting “Style: Percent” in format options will only change how Metabase formats the results.
+For example, `17` will be formatted as `1700%`.
+If you instead want to display the query result as a percentage of the _total_ range of the chart, you’ll need to calculate that percentage in your query.
+Another example: to display the count of orders as a percentage of 20, use custom expressions to return “Count of orders divided by 20”, and format the result as a percentage.

 ## Limitations and alternatives